Consumer edition active

 C. pneumoniae can cause the lung infection pneumonia.
 C. pneumoniae is spread from person to person when people with the infection cough or sneeze while in close contact with others who then breathe in droplets that contain the bacteria.

-Many cases of pneumonia that develop outside of hospitals may be caused by C. pneumoniae.
+Many cases of pneumonia that develop outside of hospitals (that is, from spread within a community) may be caused by C. pneumoniae.
 C. pneumoniae infection poses a particular risk for people in nursing homes, schools, military camps, prisons, and other crowded conditions.
-C. pneumoniae may also be a trigger of reactive airway disease (a diagnosis that doctors give when they suspect a person has asthma but have not yet confirmed it).
+C. pneumoniae may also be a trigger of reactive airway disease (a diagnosis that doctors give when they suspect a person has asthma but have not yet confirmed it) and acute bronchitis.

 Chlamydia psittaci